-What Can I Do With an ABA Degree?
+What Can I Do With a Masters in Applied Behavior Analysis?

 - Psychological Assistant

 By far, counseling is the most common jobs for masters in applied behavior analysis program graduates.
 This career has experienced steady growth over the last four years and has a projected job outlook that is significantly higher than other fields.
 Burning Glass Technologies estimates that approximately one in five counselor job listings are seeking behavior analyst graduates.